After three great starts (and one dud) this season, Joe Ross is still his harshest critic

 How about getting six whiffs and six called strikes with his slider?
-“Definitely threw some good ones, but I felt like I threw some that kind of backed up a little bit, the velocity wasn’t very consistent, and I felt like they kind of floated in there a little bit more than others.”
+“Definitely threw some good ones, but I felt like I threw some that kind of backed up a little bit, the velocity wasn’t very consistent and I felt like they kind of floated in there a little bit more than others.”

 Is he always like this?
 “Yeah, I’m pretty self-critical.
 Just kind of how it is, I guess.”

 That final answer came with a slight smile.
 Ross, a right-handed starter for the Washington Nationals, knew he was needling a solid performance.
-He’s not the first pitcher to do this, and he certainly won’t be the last.
+He is not the first pitcher to do this, and he certainly won’t be the last.
 But he has done this since growing up in Oakland, Calif. — since his older brother, Tyson, was a two-way star and a high bar to reach for.
 Big dreams meant a lot of frustration.
-That was the deal, and still is.
+That was the deal, and it still is.

 Rob Bruno remembers a 16-year-old Ross slumped in the dugout after a rough few innings.
 They were at a showcase in Arizona, and Ross was knocked around by a team of high school draft prospects.
 Bruno, who runs NorCal Baseball, recalls another coach going to console Ross.
 He told Ross that his fastball clocked 90 mph.
 And only then did Ross let his shoulders relax.

 “He just assumed he was bad,” Bruno said in a phone interview in March.
-“We had to tell him, like, ‘No you’re making strides, man.
+“We had to tell him, like: ‘No, you’re making strides, man.
 You’re good.’
 Otherwise he had these visions for himself and was frustrated if he didn’t get there.”

 So far this season, Ross has three great starts and a dud.
-In the outlier, the St. Louis Cardinals scored 10 earned runs off him in 4 1/3 innings.
-In the others, he’s yielded one run in 17 innings and has a 0.882 WHIP (walks and hits per inning pitched).
+In the outlier, the St. Louis Cardinals scored 10 earned runs against him in 4⅓ innings.
+In the others, he has yielded one run in 17 innings and has a 0.882 WHIP (walks and hits per inning pitched).
 He should get his next chance against the Miami Marlins at Nationals Park this weekend.
-He’ll keep pushing through the second act of a career split into before and after.
+He will keep pushing through the second act of a career split into before and after.

 The center of it is July 19, 2017.
 That’s when he underwent Tommy John surgery in Texas, repairing the torn ulnar collateral ligament in his right elbow.
 Before, he was a former first-round pick for the San Diego Padres, part of the Nationals’ playoff rotation at 23 years old, a pitcher full of promise.
 After, he had to relearn how to throw a baseball.
 It was like falling to square one.